atomjump/atomjumpcom-content-only/README.md

 Chat with any number of your friends, clients or family, privately or publicly.
 Then video conference with up to 8 people at once.

 ## Single Click Server Install

-Find hosting providers with a single click installation of AtomJump server.
+Find hosting providers with a single click installation of AtomJump server. http://ivhosting.com and http://onehopweb.com offer hosting of the latest version of AtomJump Loop Server (0.7.0) with a single click install.
+Any cPanel-based hosting provider that supports Fantastico 3 (see https://netenberg.com) will have a single click installation available now.

 ## VIP Service
 Do you want  dozens of server nodes, to handle high traffic loads?
 Try our VIP service.